CoLM-org/Mini-Conf/cfp.md

 The planned dates are as follow:

--   Abstract submission: March 8, 2024 (Anywhere on Earth)
+-   Abstract submission: March 22, 2024 (Anywhere on Earth)

--   Submission date: March 15, 2024 (Anywhere on Earth)
+-   Submission date: March 29, 2024  (Anywhere on Earth)

--   Conference date: October, 2024
+-   Conference date: October 7-9, 2024

 **Call for Papers:**